zhhangBian/LLaDA/README.md

 </div>

 ## News
-- [2025.05.23] We have released the paper of [LLaDA-V](https://ml-gsai.github.io/LLaDA-V-demo/).
+- [2025.05.25] We introduce [LLaDA 1.5](https://ml-gsai.github.io/LLaDA-1.5-Demo/), which incorporates VRPO to reduce gradient variance and enhance preference alignment in LLaDA.
+- [2025.05.23] We introduce [LLaDA-V](https://ml-gsai.github.io/LLaDA-V-demo/), a competitive diffusion-based vision-language model, outperforming other diffusion MLLMs.
-- [2025.05] We have provided evaluation code based on the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the LLaDA-Base.
+- [2025.05.04] We have provided evaluation code based on the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the LLaDA-Base.
-- [2025.02] We have uploaded our paper to [arXiv](https://arxiv.org/abs/2502.09992) and open-sourced [LLaDA-8B-Base](https://huggingface.co/GSAI-ML/LLaDA-8B-Base) and [LLaDA-8B-Instruct](https://huggingface.co/GSAI-ML/LLaDA-8B-Instruct).
+- [2025.02.14] We have uploaded our paper to [arXiv](https://arxiv.org/abs/2502.09992) and open-sourced [LLaDA-8B-Base](https://huggingface.co/GSAI-ML/LLaDA-8B-Base) and [LLaDA-8B-Instruct](https://huggingface.co/GSAI-ML/LLaDA-8B-Instruct).

 ## Inference